johncthomas/jtmethtools/README.md

 Methylation data tools.
 Arrow based tables for efficiently storing and processing Bismark BAMs.
 Module for producing pile-up images of regions for CNNs.

 # Convert a BAM to a parquet tables
 Script: `jtm-write-alignment-data`

-Outputs two tables, one with locus level (nucleotide, individual CpG, etc.) information, and one with read level information, plus metadata. ( currently the only important metadata is chromosome ID -> name)
+Outputs two tables, one with locus level (nucleotide, individual CpG, etc.) information, and one with read level information, plus metadata.

 To load the data in R:
 ```R